 You will be taught by researchers who apply genomic methods to a wide range of issues in ecology and evolution, from bat food webs and genome evolution to microbial biodiversity in natural and engineered ecosystems.
 For example, Professor Steve Rossiter carries out world-leading research on bat genome evolution; Dr Yannick Wurm has discovered a social chromosome in fire-ants; and Dr China Hanson is using genetic methods to study microbial biogeography.
 This means that teaching on our programme is informed by the latest developments in this field, and your individual research project can be at the forefront of current scientific discovery.

 You will conduct your own substantive six-month research project, which may be jointly supervised by contacts from related institutes or within industry.
 You will also take part in a field course in Borneo - see photos from a recent trip on Flickr - giving you the opportunity to develop first hand experience of theory in action.

-- Work with leading researchers in environmental genomics - find out more about our research interests on the Evolution and Genetics research group page
+- Work with leading researchers in environmental genomics - find out more about our research interests on the School of Biological and Chemical Science's Biology research page.

 - Two-week tropical ecology field trip (currently to Borneo)

 - Strong foundation for careers in consultancy, environmental policy and management or research

 - Strong foundation for PhD training in any area of genomics, ecology or evolution